 3 Research design and data

 This article conducts a systematic investigation of the regional impact of the YEI on youth employment and educational outcomes.
-A unique dataset was compiled using longitudinal data at the regional level based on a range of EU sources.
-Regional data on outcomes and socio-economic contexts were retrieved from EUROSTAT at Nomenclature of Territorial Units for Statistics (NUTs) level 2.
+Regional data on outcomes and socio-economic contexts were retrieved from EUROSTAT at Nomenclature of Territorial Units for Statistics (NUTS) level 2.
 We complement that with new data released on the EU regional expenditure, using as our proxy for YEI the modelled regionalized EU payments of the Youth Employment Initiative, between 2014 and 2018.

 Our empirical strategy follows a three-step sequence.
-The first segment provides a descriptive overview of YEI funding allocated at NUTs 2 regions.
-The second segment investigates the effect of YEI funding on regional youth outcomes.
+The first segment provides a descriptive overview of YEI funding allocated at NUTS 2 regions.
+The second segment investigates the effect of YEI funding on regional youth outcomes, covering the EU NUTS 2 regions that received YEI funding between 2014 and 2018.
 Given the limited sample of regions and years, we provide alternative specifications of the model as robustness test, showing that the main relationship of interest maintains the same direction with similar magnitude of the effects estimated.
 Our model specifications include fixed effects, first-difference and autocorrelated feasible general least squares regression (FGLS).
 Finally, the third segment reports the marginal effects of YEI funding conditioned on regional GDP and problem pressure, i.e. youth unemployment rate level in 2012.
 Throughout all model specifications we deploy country-fixed effects to control for unobserved time-constant variables at the national level, affecting regional configurations.
 The empirical evidence reviewed confirms that national governments need to be controlled for in the analysis, to avoid replacing methodological nationalism with “methodological subnationalism” (Garritzmann et al., 2022).

-This brings to the main limitation of our analysis, as we could not include accurate proxies for implementation structures, such as the capacity of public employment services and the presence of strong regional networks of stakeholders that can affect policy delivery (Kazepov and Cefalo, 2022; Escudero and Lopez Mourelo, 2015, 2017), due to the lack of nuanced institutional data at subnational level providing a comparable and longitudinal measure of regional administrative capacity in the provision of ALMPs.
+This brings to the main limitation of our analysis, as we could not include accurate proxies for implementation structures, such as the capacity of public employment services and the presence of strong regional networks of stakeholders (Kazepov and Cefalo, 2022; Escudero and Lopez Mourelo, 2015, 2017), due to the lack of nuanced institutional data at subnational level providing a comparable and longitudinal measure of regional administrative capacity in the provision of ALMPs.
 Measures of institutional quality, decentralization, absorption have been used to explain the performance of EU Cohesion Policy (Charron et al., 2014; Tosun, 2014; Bachtler et al., 2024).
 However, these indicators offer all-encompassing and general measurements that risk suffering from compensation effects and thus hampering interpretation when the goal is to single out specific policy (sub-)sectors (Ciccia and Javornik, 2019), as in the case of the YEI.
 For this reason, in this study we opt for restricting our focus to the effect of YEI and the regional economic context, leaving the disentangling of sectoral-specific institutional differences at future research endeavours.
 Along this direction, the fixed-effect specification allows us to control for unobserved time invariants that could confound the relationship between dependent and independent variable of interest, such as different but relatively stable configurations of institutions and stakeholders that may affect the implementation of YG interventions (Emmanouil et al. 2024).

 3.1 Dependent variables: measures of youth integration